snple/mqtt/README.md

     }
 ```
 > Persistence is on-demand (not flushed) and will potentially reduce throughput when compared to the standard in-memory store.
 Only use it if you need to maintain state through restarts.

-#### Paho Interoperability Test

-You can check the broker against the [Paho Interoperability Test](https://github.com/eclipse/paho.mqtt.testing/tree/master/interoperability) by starting the broker using `examples/paho/main.go`, and then running the test with `python3 client_test.py` from the _interoperability_ folder.

 ## Contributions
 Contributions and feedback are both welcomed and encouraged!
 Open an [issue](https://github.com/snple/mqtt/issues) to report a bug, ask a question, or make a feature request.